Starbucks And 2 Other Stocks Insiders Are Buying - Benzinga

 Below is a look at a few recent notable insider purchases.
 For more, check out Benzinga's insider transactions platform.

-- The Trade: Occidental Petroleum Corporation OXY 10% owner Warren E Buffett acquired a total of 901,774 shares at at an average price of $57.32.
-To acquire these shares, it cost around $51.69 million.
+- The Trade: American Homes 4 Rent AMH Director Hughes Tamara Gustavson acquired a total of 755,000 shares at at an average price of $36.63.
+To acquire these shares, it cost around $27.66 million.

 Starbucks